List of England Twenty20 International cricket records: Highest match aggregate

-The highest match aggregate scored in T20Is came in the match between India and West Indies in the first T20I of the August 2016 series at Central Broward Regional Park, Lauderhill when India scored 244/4 in response to West Indies score of 245/6 to lose the match by 1 run.
-The 2016 World Twenty20 game against South Africa saw a total of 459 runs being scored, the most involving England.
+The highest match aggregate scored in T20Is came in the match between South Africa and West Indies in the second T20I of the March 2023 series at Centurion Park when South Africa scored 259/4 in response to West Indies score of 258/5 to win the match by 6 wickets.

 Lowest match aggregate

-The lowest match aggregate in T20Is is 57 when Turkey were dismissed for 28 by Luxembourg in the second T20I of the 2019 Continental Cup in Romania in August 2019.
-The lowest match aggregate for a match involving England is 111, during the 2021 T20 World Cup when England dismissed West Indies for 55 runs.
+The lowest match aggregate in T20Is is 23 when Mongolia were dismissed for 10 by Singapore in the 2024 Asian Qualifiers for the 2026 T20 World Cup.
+The lowest match aggregate for a match involving England is 97, during the 2024 Men's T20 World Cup when England dismissed Omar for 57 runs.

 Result records

 A T20I match is won when one side has scored more runs than the runs scored by the opposing side during their innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.